List of north–south roads in Toronto: Brimley Road

 Brimley Road is of unknown origin.
-Beginning at Bluffer's Park at the foot of the Scarborough Bluffs, Brimley runs through Scarborough, past Steeles Avenue and ends at 14th Avenue in Markham.
+Beginning at Bluffer's Park at the foot of the Scarborough Bluffs, Brimley Road runs through Scarborough, past Steeles Avenue and ends at 14th Avenue in Markham.
 The Scarborough portion is mainly residential with small strip plazas interspersed along the route.
 North of Finch Avenue is Brimley Forest, a small patch of unaltered land.
-North of Steeles, Brimley weaves through the residential areas of the Milliken community of Markham, then ends at 14th Avenue and becomes Beckenridge Drive, which is a residential road.
+North of Steeles Avenue, Brimley Road weaves through the residential areas of the Milliken community of Markham, then ends at 14th Avenue and becomes Beckenridge Drive, which is a residential road.

-The section south of Sheppard was once interrupted at Highway 401 but was a through road way prior to the mid 1950s.
+The section south of Sheppard Avenue was once interrupted at Highway 401 but was a through road prior to the mid-1950s.
 An $11 million overpass and partial interchange of the freeway was built and opened on October 18, 1987 over the objections of many area residents concerned with increased traffic volume.
 In an attempt to address these concerns, it was initially restricted to transit buses and emergency vehicles.

 After widely reported public pressure, Scarborough City Council voted February 18, 1988 to open the overpass to general traffic.

 Proposals to modify the interchange are currently being examined as part of a larger analysis of Highway 401 through Scarborough.

 Broadview Avenue

 Broadview Avenue, known as the Mill Road or Don Mills Road (south of Queen Street to Ashbridge's Bay marsh was Scadding Street) until 1884, was constructed in 1798 by Timothy Skinner, owner of several mills in Todmorden.
 The name is a reference to the broad view from the crest overlooking Riverdale Park.
-When the section south of Queen Street became Broadview, the street to west was renamed from Smith Street to Scadding.
-The northern end at city limits was a toll booth next to the then northly section of Winchester Street.
+When the section south of Queen Street became Broadview Avenue, the street to west was renamed from Smith Street to Scadding Street.
+The northern end at city limits was a toll booth next to the then-northern section of Winchester Street.
 The road was extended in 1913 and 1922 by absorbing parts of Don Mills Road as far north as O'Connor Drive.
 By 1912, sections south of Eastern Avenue were lost when Lever Brothers expanded their soap factory.
+There are plans to restore those sections as part of the city's waterfront revitalization projects.

-In Toronto's East Chinatown, there are two signs at Gerrard Street East with the Chinese name of the street "百樂匯街".
+In Toronto's East Chinatown, there are two signs at Gerrard Street East with the Cantonese name of the street "百樂匯街" (Jyutping: baak3 lok6 wui6 gaai1).